0LNetworkCommunity/libra-legacy-v6/language/diem-framework/releases/artifacts/current/docs/modules/MinerState.md

 ## Resource `MinerList`

-a list of all miners' addresses TODO: When is this list updated?
+A list of all miners' addresses
+TODO: When is this list updated?
 Can people be removed?

 <pre><code><b>struct</b> <a href="MinerState.md#0x1_MinerState_MinerList">MinerList</a> has key